 CRCF Pilot and Feasibility Program

-The goal of the Pilot and Feasibility Program (PFP) is to strengthen the long-term sustainability of Campus Research Core Facilities (CRCF) through increasing the user base by removing cost as a barrier to try new technologies or approaches for UC Davis researchers.
+The goal of the Pilot and Feasibility Program (PFP) is to strengthen the long-term sustainability of Campus Research Core Facilities (CRCF) by encouraging new utilization by UC Davis researchers or the trial of new technologies or approaches by UC Davis researchers through provision of pilot or feasibility awards.

 - Who have not used the requested facility in the past 2 years, or

-- Investigators who will explore the utilization of equipment and services offered by the facility that they have not used before
+- Who will explore the utilization of equipment and services offered by the facility that they have not used before

 All applications require an estimate from the CRCF to be attached.
 Please contact the CRCF to discuss your project or study prior to submitting an application.